 They are both survived by their children Michelle (Sam) Dotson, Ryan (Harla) Hill, and three grandchildren Danae (17), Isaac (11) and Brea (11), along with many nieces, nephews and extended family.
 Gary is also survived by a son, Andy McKean and his family.

 Michelle and Sam would like to extend a “special thank-you” to all the staff at St. Luke’s Hospital in Nampa, ID for the loving care they extended to my parents and our family.

 In lieu of flowers, please consider a donation to your favorite charity.

-Due to the Covid-19 pandemic, a memorial service for both parents will be arranged at a later date, hopefully a spring-time service.
+A memorial service will be held at 11:00 A.M.
+Saturday, May 15, 2021 at the Crossroads Community Church, Nampa.
 A private burial will then be held at the Sweet-Montour cemetery.
 Arrangements are under the direction of the Nampa Funeral Home, Yraguen Chapel.
 An online guestbook is available at www.nampafuneralhome.com.